3 win Nobel Prize in Physics for work to understand cosmos

 The Nobel Prize for Chemistry will be announced Wednesday, two Literature Prizes will be awarded on Thursday, and the Peace Prize comes Friday.
 This year will see two literature Prizes handed out because the one last year was suspended after a scandal rocked the Swedish Academy.

-Jan M. Olsen in Copenhagen, Denmark, and Jamey Keaten in Geneva contributed to this report.
+Associated Press writers Jan M. Olsen in Copenhagen, Denmark; Jamey Keaten in Geneva; Danica Kirka in London, and Christopher Chester and Malcolm Ritter in New York contributed to this report.

 Read more stories on the 2019 Nobel Prizes by The Associated Press at https://www.apnews.com/NobelPrizes